angelinepro/predicting_quality_starts/README.md

 # predicting_quality_starts

-This repo contains code used for predicting quality starts, including detailed code and documentation on webscraping baseball data, as detailed in my portfolio at www.angelineprotacio.com.
+This repo contains code used for predicting quality starts, including detailed code and documentation on webscraping baseball data, data cleaning, and modeling, as detailed in blog posts at www.angelineprotacio.com.